OfficeDev/O365-jQuery-CORS/README.md

 You can trigger the sign-in experience by either clicking on the sign-in link on the top right corner, or by clicking the Files or User tab.

 **Note** This sample will not work in Internet Explorer.
-Please use a different browser.
+Please use a different browser, such as Google Chrome.
 ADAL.js uses an iframe to get CORS API tokens for resources other than the SPA's own backend.
 These iframe requests require access to the browser's cookies to authenticate with Azure Active Directory.
-Unfortunately, cookies are not accessible to IE when the app is running in localhost.
+Unfortunately, cookies are not accessible to Internet Explorer when the app is running in localhost.

 ## About the Code

 The key files containing authentication and Office 365 API logic are the following:

-**app.js** - Provides the app configuration values used by ADAL for driving protocol interactions with AAD, indicates which routes should not be accessed without previous authentication, issues login and logout requests to Azure AD, handles both successful and failed authentication callbacks from Azure AD, and displays information about the user received in the id_token.
+**app.js** - Provides the app configuration values used by ADAL for driving protocol interactions with AAD, indicates which routes should not be accessed without previous authentication, issues login and logout requests to Azure AD, handles both successful and failed authentication callbacks from Azure AD, and displays information about the user received in the **id_token**.

-**filesApiCtrl.js**- Shows how to take advantage of the acquireToken() method in ADAL.js to get a token for accessing a resource, as well as how to make a CORS request to the Office 365 Files API.
+**filesApiCtrl.js**- Shows how to take advantage of the **acquireToken()** method in ADAL.js to get a token for accessing a resource, as well as how to make a CORS request to the Office 365 Files API.

 **userDataCtrl.js** - Shows how to extract user information from the cached id_token.